Still 50th: Florida Teacher Pay Lags for a Third Year

 But when lawmakers don’t invest in an educator’s teaching environment, they aren’t investing in a child’s learning environment.

-The fact is, for the second year in a row, Florida ranks 50th in average teacher salary and too many education staff professionals still feel the burden of a rising cost of living and wages that don’t keep up with inflation.
-Additionally, nationally those in higher education are still contending with a significant gender pay gap, which disproportionately impacts faculty at HBCUs.
+The fact is, for the third year in a row, Florida ranks 50th in average teacher salary, and too many education staff professionals continue to bear the burden of rising living costs and wages that don’t keep up with inflation.
+Additionally, while higher education salaries at public 4-year institutions rose slightly, they remained the same at public 2-year institutions, and large discrepancies in salaries persist between HBCUs and non-HBCUs.

 We need more from lawmakers in the form of sustainable solutions that help workers provide for their own families.
 We must address salary compression for veteran teachers, ensure wages can keep up with inflation and invest in neighborhood public schools.